Costeer/quicknix-MIRROR/README.md

 ## Wayland Compositors

 QuickNix is actively tested on **Niri**, **Hyprland**.
 Other Wayland compositors may work but could require additional configuration for compositor-specific features like workspaces and window management.

 ---

-## Scope

-QuickNix is a **MINIMAL desktop shell**, not a full desktop environment or as featured.
-It provides the visual layer that sits on top of your Wayland compositor (bars, panels, notifications, a dock, and widgets) but it intentionally stays within that boundary.
-Understanding this helps set the right expectations for feature requests.

----